ibexa/documentation-developer/docs/permissions/limitation_reference.md

 |------|------|------|
 |`<ContentType_id>`|`<ContentType_name>`|All valid content type IDs can be set as value(s)|

-## Section Limitation
+## Section limitation

-The Section (`Section`) Limitation specifies whether the User has access to content within a specific Section.
+The Section (`Section`) limitation specifies whether the User has access to content within a specific Section.

-This Limitation can be used as a Role Limitation.
+This limitation can be used as a role limitation.

 ### Possible values